Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/6-data-types/_index.md

     2.2.
 Continuous data

-We will discuss each type in turn.

 ![Data Types](foundational_ds_course_data_types.png)

-## 1 Categorical / Qualitative Data
+## 1. Categorical / Qualitative Data

-Qualitative data, alternatively referred to as categorical data, characterizes information that falls into distinct categories.
-Unlike numerical data, qualitative data is non-numeric and pertains to categorical variables describing features such as an individual's gender or hometown.
-Categorical measures are articulated through natural language descriptions rather than numerical values.
-Categorical data is further divided into two types.
-Nominmal and Ordinal data.
+Qualitative data, also known as categorical data, describes information that fits into specific categories.
+This type of data is not numeric; instead, it deals with descriptions of characteristics such as someone's gender or where they're from.
+Unlike numbers, we use words to describe categorical data.

+It can be split into two main types: Nominal and Ordinal data.
+Nominal data includes categories without any order (like types of fruit), while Ordinal data involves categories that do follow an order (like small, medium, large).
 ### 1.1 Nominal data

 Nominal data, a form of qualitative information, involves labeling variables without assigning numerical values.
 Also referred to as the nominal scale, this type of data lacks order and measurement.
 However, in certain cases, it may exhibit both qualitative and quantitative characteristics.
 For Example: Nominal data include type, degree and gender.